 The OHSU Department of Medicine puts a priority on the development of faculty skills as clinicians, teachers, researchers and educational leaders.
 We have a Promotion and Tenure process to ensure systematic promotion of our faculty members.
-Dr. Andrea Cedfeldt is the Vice-Chair for Faculty Development.
+Dr. Andrea Cedfeldt is the Associate Dean for Faculty Development, School of Medicine.

 DOM Faculty Development Steering Committee

 Mission: To create a culture/environment within the DoM that promotes faculty career satisfaction and success in clinical, teaching, administrative and scholarly endeavors.

 Chair: Andrea Cedfeldt, Vice-Chair for Faculty Development

 - Gopal Allada, Division of Pulmonary and Critical Care Medicine

 - Elizabeth Allen, Division of General Internal Medicine and Geriatrics, (PVAMC liaison)